-Rigueur’s award-winning book, The Loneliness of the Black Republican: Pragmatic Politics and the Pursuit of Power, covers more than four decades of American political and social history, and examines the ideas and actions of black officials and politicians, from the era of the New Deal to Ronald Reagan’s presidential ascent in 1980.
+Rigueur’s award-winning book, The Loneliness of the Black Republican: Pragmatic Politics and the Pursuit of Power (Princeton Press, 2015), covers more than four decades of American political and social history, and examines the complex ideas and actions of Black officials, activists, and politicians, from the era of the New Deal to Ronald Reagan’s presidential ascent in 1980.

 Rigueur’s research, writing, and commentary have been featured in numerous outlets, including PBS, CBS, MSNBC, CNN, NPR, The New York Times, The Washington Post, The Atlantic, Politico, Associated Press, The BBC, Vox, The Root, The New Republic, Vogue, Polity, and Federal History.
 In 2020, she joined ABC News as a contributor.
 In addition to her work across multiple media platforms, Rigueur is also the host of the critically acclaimed and award-winning ABC podcast Reclaimed: The Story of Mamie Till-Mobley.

 Currently, Rigueur is working on a book manuscript, Black Collar Criminals, which explores one of the most outrageous scandals in modern political history: the Housing and Urban Development (HUD) scandal of the 1980s and 1990s.
 Black Collar Criminals offers several critical interventions on questions tackling race, housing, policing, white collar crime, and federal power.
 Ultimately, Black Collar Criminals reveals a shocking history of corruption, fraud, and grift that helped pave the way for the present-day crisis of political malfeasance, federal plunder, and the erosion of American democratic ideals.